-The Neolithic of Loyang Mendale Site By Austronesian Culture here we mean that a site dominated by various artifacts with Austronesian cultural characteristics (Neolithic). various artifacts with Austronesian cultural characteristics (Neolithic).
+The Neolithic of Loyang Mendale Site

+By Austronesian Culture here we mean that a site dominated by various artifacts with Austronesian cultural characteristics (Neolithic).
 Austronesia is a terminology that refers to a family of language, but in its development it also refers to the speakers and culture.
-Scholars tend to believe that this culture is originated from Taiwan due to the fact that the earliest archaeological finds and settlements that bear the Austronesian characteristics are dated from between 4,000 and 3,000 years BC.
-Furthermore, vocabulary for pottery as one of cultural items was found among the early Malayu-Polynesian people in Taiwan at about that period, which means that Austronesian cultural characteristics and language have been found in Taiwan 1,000 years before it existed in Kalimantan (Borneo) and Sulawesi (Celebes) through quite fast migrations just before 2,000 BC (Bellwood, 2000:161-174).
-Archaeology relates the Austronesian culture to the relation and Sulawesi (Celebes) through quite fast migrations just before 2,000 BC (Bellwood, 2000:161-174).
-Archaeology relates the Austronesian culture to the phasing of Neolithic culture (Simanjuntak,2016:3).
+Scholars tend to believe that this culture is originated from Taiwan due to the fact that the earliest archaeological finds and settlements that bear the Austronesian characteristics are dated from between 4000 and 3000 years BC.
+Furthermore, vocabulary for pottery as one of cultural items was found among the early Malayu-Polynesian people in Taiwan at about that period, which means that Austronesian cultural characteristics and language have been found in Taiwan 1000 years before it existed in Kalimantan (Borneo) and Sulawesi (Celebes) through quite fast migrations just before 2000 BC (Bellwood 2000,161-174).

+Archaeology relates the Austronesian culture to the phasing of Neolithic culture.
 The material remains that are frequently used as the basis of the Austronesian culture include among others polished stone tools (quadrangular adzes and elongated/ovoid axes), agriculture, animal domestication (particularly dogs and pigs), stilt houses, and pottery.
 The next phase is characterized by the use of metal (iron and bronze).
 Agriculture, which was practiced by the bearers of this culture have been carried out with a good system.
 Several kinds of tubers, as well as rice, were planted.
 The use of a system in the agricultural sector shows that there has been a sedentary and better organized life compared to the earlier period.

-Austronesian sites on the northern part of Sumatera are: Loyang Mendale, Loyang Ujung Karang, and Putri Pukes.
+Austronesian sites on the northern part of Sumatra are: Loyang Mendale, Loyang Ujung Karang, and Putri Pukes.
 At the three sites there are strong indications of flourished Austronesian culture, which is not merely characterized by polished rectangular adzes and elongated/ovoid axes, and flake tools, but also human remains in flexed position.
 Other finds include fragments of pottery, beads made of bones and mollusks' shells, and fragments of container made of woven rattan.

-At the site of Loyang Mendale, above the Hoabinhian layer, were found a number of polished stone tools in forms of rectangular adzes and elongated/ovoid axes, as well as other finds like holed canine tooth, human skeletons, and fragments of pottery.
-The oldest Neolithic layers are dated, using bone samples, to 4,980 $\pm$ 130 BP and 3,580 $\pm$ 100 BP (cal.
-2,087-1,799 BC) and also 1,740 $\pm$ 100 BP (210 AD) (Wiradnyana and Taufiqurrahman,2011:111).
-The discussion reveals that there are two cultural layers at Loyang Mendale Site, which are the Hoabinhian and Austronesian layers.
-At Loyang Ujung Karang Site, dating using sample from burnt ashes reveals a date of $5,080 \pm 120$ BP, and other ones using samples of ashes and mollusk's shell yield a date of $4,940 \pm 120$ BP.
-As for the oldest Austronesian culture or last Hoabinh with a context with the flexed burial at Loyang Ujung Karang Site, the date - which used bone sample - is 4,400 BP (cal.3,285-2,937 BC).
-This site also bears indication that during the same period when a group of people that bore Hoabinh culture carried out their activities at Loyang Ujung Karang.
+Comment [RbD1]: Here need accuracy, Neolithic West Sumatra or Indonesia does not only belong to the Austron-Asiatic speakers who came first (see my article in press at ANU and a couple's recent articles on the migration of Southeast Asia) At the site of Loyang Mendale, above the Hoabinhian layer, were found a number of polished stone tools in forms of rectangular adzes and elongated/ovoid axes, as well as other finds like holed canine tooth, human skeletons, and fragments of pottery.
+The oldest Neolithic layers are dated, using bone samples, to $4980 \pm 130$ BP and $3.580 \pm 100$ BP (cal.
+2.087-1.799 BC)and also $1.740 \pm 100$ BP (210 AD) (Wiradnyana & Taufiqurrahman 2011,111).
+The discussion reveals that there are two cultural layers at Loyang Mendale Site, which are Well here it is, the data is not there at this late Austronesian in Indonesia.
+Moreover, the analysis of carbon content the Hoabinhian and Austronesian layers.
+At Loyang Ujung Karang Site, dating using sample from burnt ashes reveals a date of $5080 \pm 120$ BP, and other ones using samples of ashes and mollusk's shell yield a date of $4940 \pm 120$ BP.
+As for the oldest Austronesian culture with a context with the flexed burial at Loyang Ujung Karang Site, the date - which used bone sample - is 4.400 BP (cal.3.285-2.937 BC).
+This site also bears indication that during the same period when a group of people that bore Hoabinhian culture carried out their activities at Loyang Ujung Karang.